prof-rossetti/georgetown-opim-243-201901/exercises/grocery-store-expansion.md

 ## Setup

-Refer to your Shopping Cart Project solution.
+Refer to your "Shopping Cart" Project solution.

 Download a copy of the ["products.csv" file](/data/products.csv) into the root directory of your project repository, or inside a new sub-directory called "data".